1. What is Moscow Free Speakers? What is Toastmasters?

 2. Do you offer opportunities for studying English?

 Toastmasters clubs are not English language courses.
-However, we use English as a means of communication at our meetings, and so, being a member, you can enhance your speaking capabilities.
+However, we use English as a means of communication at our meetings, so attending Toastmasters meetings is a great way to improve one’s English.

 3. Why become a member of Toastmasters?

-By joining a Toastmasters club, you start participating in programs that will multiply your communication and leadership skills, which in its turn foster self-confidence and personal growth.
+By joining a Toastmasters club, you can start participating in programs that will multiply your communication and leadership skills, which in turn will foster your self-confidence and personal growth.

 4. When and where are your meetings?

-We are headquartered in Moscow, and we meet every first, third and fifth Thursdays from 19:00 to 21:00 pm in the Gorniy Institute.
+We are headquartered in Moscow, and we meet every other Monday from 19:30 to 21:00 pm in Nekrasov State Library.
+Currently we are also meeting in zoom.

 5. Do I need to pay money to visit the club?